-Shisha pens are a popular alternative to regular tobacco products.
+Shisha pens are a popular alternative to regular hookah smoking and tobacco products.
 Shisha pens are cigarette-shaped pipes which vaporise flavoured liquids, providing a similar experience to regular cigarettes.
 All you do is load the pen with a capsule of your choice, switch it on, and it’ll create the vapour for you.

 The great thing about shisha pens is that they don’t contain any of the nasties you find in regular tobacco products.
 There’s no tar, carbon monoxide or other chemicals which damage the tissues of the lungs.
 Shisha pens appear to be much safer than their regular smoking counterparts.

 How Do Shisha Pens Work?